DBL Most Valuable Player Award

 The Dutch Basketball League Most Valuable Player Award is an annual award given to the most valuable player in the Dutch highest professional basketball league.
 The award is given after the regular season and was first handed out in 1974.

-Six Dutch players have won the award so far, with Arvin Slagter being the last in 2014.
+Six Dutch players have won the award so far, with Emmanuel Nzekwesi being the last winner in 2021.
 Kees Akerboom, Sr. (1980, 1981, 1985) and Leon Rodgers (2005–2007) are the all-time leaders in Dutch MVP awards.